Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Results

 Compared with the time series of potential landscapes, the PCA-based representation offered a macroscopic view of spatiotemporal patterns through a compact set of principal components.
 As shown in Fig.~\ref{fig_timeseries}, the trajectory in principal component space encoded the temporal signatures of these patterns.
 We compared the trajectories across different conditions—weekdays vs. weekends and 2019 vs. 2021—within the same three-dimensional space, enabling a systematic comparison of mobility trends.

-The weekday and holiday score trajectories for 2019 are shown in Fig.~\ref{fig_pca_comparison_holiday}, highlighting distinct temporal signatures.
-As discussed in Sec.~\ref{results_2}, PC1 and PC3 captured weekday commuting flows and complementary movements.
+The weekday and holiday score trajectories for 2019 appear in Fig.~\ref{fig_pca_comparison_holiday}, highlighting distinct temporal signatures.
+As discussed in Section~\ref{results_2}, PC1 and PC3 encode weekday commuting flows and complementary movements.
 On holidays, PC1 followed a similar trajectory to weekdays, as shown in Fig.~\ref{fig_pca_comparison_holiday}a, but with a lower overall amplitude and a peak occurring 1 hour later.
-The scores of PC3 exhibited a similar tendency, as shown in Fig.~\ref{fig_pca_comparison_holiday}c.
-These findings indicated that commuting-like travel persisted on holidays but with reduced intensity and a later start compared to weekdays.
+The scores of PC3 displayed a comparable pattern, as shown in Fig.~\ref{fig_pca_comparison_holiday}c.
+These findings suggest that commuting-like travel persisted on holidays but with reduced intensity and a later start compared to weekdays.

-PC2 exhibited markedly different behaviors on holidays than on weekdays.
-As shown in Fig.~\ref{fig_pca_comparison_holiday}b, PC2 score was negative during holiday mornings (07:00-12:00) and positive in the evening (16:00-23:00), whereas on weekdays, PC2 score was positive in mornings and negative in the evening.
-This opposite trend in PC2 scores on holidays captured flows originating from central bullet train stations toward suburban terminals along radial lines, reversing the weekday flow pattern.
-Moreover, Figure~\ref{fig_pca_comparison_holiday}b shows notable temporal differences in PC2 between weekdays and holidays.
+PC2 exhibited substantially different behaviors on holidays than on weekdays.
+As shown in Fig.~\ref{fig_pca_comparison_holiday}b, the PC2 score was negative on holidays in the morning (07:00--12:00) and positive in the evening (16:00--23:00), whereas on weekdays, the PC2 score was positive in the morning and negative in the evening.
+This opposite trend in PC2 scores on holidays captured flows originating from central high-speed rail stations toward suburban terminals along radial lines, reversing the weekday flow pattern.
+As shown in Fig.~\ref{fig_eigen}, $\mathbf{w}_2$ of PC2 had a weak negative correlation ($\sim$ -0.25) with ``N: Living-related and Amusement Services'' and ``M: Accommodations, Eating and Drinking Services.''
+Combined with its negative scores on holidays, this flow may represent leisure and entertainment trips.
+Moreover, Fig.~\ref{fig_pca_comparison_holiday}b shows pronounced temporal differences in PC2 between weekdays and holidays.
 On weekdays, PC2 peaked sharply at approximately 08:00, while on holidays, it exhibited a broad dip from 07:00 to 12:00, reaching a minimum near 10:00.
-A similar shift was observed in the evening, with extended activity periods.
-These findings suggested that on holidays, PC2 primarily reflected leisure and entertainment trips rather than weekday commuting flows.
+A similar shift appeared in the evening, with extended activity periods.
+These findings suggest that on holidays, PC2 primarily reflected leisure and entertainment trips rather than weekday commuting flows.